alex-lt-kong/the-nitty-gritty/c/15_vectorization/7_soa-vs-aos/README.md

 * The general principle is that structure of arrays performs much better than array of structures.

 * Under vanilla settings, both `icc` and `gcc` can't automatically vectorize the code.
-After adding hints to `icc`, it can successfully vectorize both soa and aos functions.
-I failed to find the `gcc` equivalent of the hint, and thus `gcc` versions are always not vectorized (even if the vectorization flag turned on).
+After adding hints to `icc` and `gcc`, they can successfully vectorize both soa and aos functions.

 * Results:
   * `icc`